 As explained in section 1, thirty different models were tested.
 However, for illustration purposes, only a selection of ten models (and the benchmark) will be displayed.
 This section describes the selected models and the variables included in those models.
 The data set starts in February 2004 and ends in December 2019.
-Variables included in selected models:
+The variables included in the selected models are: